Sylvester107/Customer-Churn-Modeling/Readme.md

 📚 **Description**
 =================

-Welcome to [Customer Churn Modeling]!
+Welcome to Customer Churn Modeling!
 This project is designed to Predict whether a customer will churn or not.
 It's designed for consumer companies who want a high customer retention rate by knowing when  a customer is likely to churn and thus take necessary actions to retain the customer.

 📖 **Table of Contents**
 =================